senselabs/objective-c-style-guide/README.md

-# The official raywenderlich.com Objective-C style guide.
+# The official SenseLabs Objective-C style guide

-This style guide outlines the coding conventions for raywenderlich.com.
+This style guide outlines the coding conventions for SenseLabs.

 ## Introduction